rkmtlab/multi-ems/README.md

 Simultaneous output of maximum of 20 channels are available.
 The board is designed for ["Human Augmentation Summer School 2017."](https://humanaugmentation.jp/summerschool2017/)

+If you find any errors, simply try codes from a stable branch.
 The "multi-ems-Apr18" branch is a stable branch that was used for a successful workshop.